The Value & Opportunity of Energy Efficiency for Business

 There are multiple benefits for businesses investing in energy efficiency.
 Energy efficiency helps businesses to cut costs through energy savings, freeing up resources that can be invested in more productive activities and makes businesses more resilient and competitive.
 Investing in energy efficiency will often result in a more comfortable working environment.
 Improved energy efficiency also leads to reduced emissions – enhancing the green credentials of your business thereby contributing to national climate action goals.

-The Sustainable Energy Authority of Ireland (SEAI) - a Government agency under the aegis of DCCAE - provides advice and support on improving energy efficiency.
-This is available on their website and in their freely available publications such as the Energy Audit Handbook & SME Guide to Energy Efficiency.
+The Sustainable Energy Authority of Ireland (SEAI) is a Government agency under the aegis of DCCAE who provides advice and support to Irish businesses and organisations to reduce their costs significantly while improving their energy efficiency.

 The average small or medium sized business can make significant saving on its energy costs by becoming more energy efficient.
 SME pilot schemes have provided grants supports such as the Lighting Support Scheme and Dairy Farm Grant Scheme (both schemes now closed).
 SME schemes are administer by the Sustainable Energy Authority of Ireland (SEAI).

 The Excellence in Energy Efficient Design (EXEED) initiative is a support programme funded by DCCAE and operated by SEAI.
 The EXEED programme has two objectives; to help organisations, both public and private, improve energy efficiency, and to embed energy efficient design thinking that will continue to benefit the organisation.